 When heating food, many chemical reactions take place, things in it break down and change.
 Proteins coagulate or denature, carbohydrates gelatinize or caramelize.
 These processes always take place, regardless of whether the food is cooking in a slow cooker or whether a steak is sizzling in a pan.
-These changes in the chemical structure ensure that the meat develops good flavor and becomes edible
+That makes the food tasty and edible.

 Cooking makes food tasty and digestible